a-sriel/project-3/devlog.md

 I am planning to start representing the blocks in std::cout, instead of worrying about creating a separate file.
 I have created the initial driver.cpp file, where I will begin to implement this logic.
 I won't implement the commands menu yet, I just want to worry about getting the blocks output properly.
 Later, I will need to add arguments to main() to accept command line arguments.

 I am having a difficult time visualizing how the index file output is supposed to look, so I am going to come back to this later.

+2025-12-5 21:44
+I need to change course a little bit.
+Instead of focusing on the output first, I am going to focus on getting the B-tree logic down.

+This session, I will start by making main take command line arguments.
+I will also make separate classes for the Node and the BTree itself, making sure they all contain the proper parameters to store the values, keys, and block IDs.